Craft Passion

 Sock Narwhal Sewing Pattern

 I had some very good inspiration recently, after spending some quiet time watching a fish documentary on TV.
 Watching them peacefully gliding around in the water gave me some great ideas to make sea sock animals.
-So now, allow me to introduce you to sock narwhal Nadir.
+So now, allow me to introduce you to the sock narwhal stuffed animal, Nadir.

 A narwhal is the unicorn of the sea.
 Just like the unicorn, it has a horn that protrudes from its face, which makes it a very special creature indeed.
-This sock sea animal toy, sock narwhal, is sewn from one adult ankle sock (one pair will make 2 whales).
+This sock sea animal toy, a narwhal stuffed animal, is sewn from one adult ankle sock (one pair will make 2 whales).
 It is about 9” long from head to tail, and a little longer once you include its horn.

 Find some scrap sock or knit fabric with rainbow stripes (to wrap the horn with) and for this, you can pick any colorful or artistic-looking piece of material.
 The free sewing pattern template for the special sock unicorn whale is right here to help you along.